SafeAppOfficial/kotlin-android-sdk/README.md

 # kotlin-android-sdk
-Privacy tools for Kotlin Android by Safe.
+Privacy tool SDK for Kotlin Android by Safe.